mj19981995/modelmapper/user-manual/property-mapping.md

 **Note**: Since a source object is given, the `null` value passed to `setName` is unused.

+When using a Converter with a deep mapping, it is the last source and destination properties referenced by the mapping that will be passed to the the Converter:

+{:.prettyprint .lang-java}
+    // toUppercase will be called with the property types from getFirstName() and setName() using(toUppercase).map().getCustomer().setName(source.getPerson().getFirstName());

 ## Providers

 Providers allow allow you to provide your own instance of destination properties and types prior to mapping (see the general page on [Providers](/user-manual/providers/) for more info).